-Compensable time under the FLSA laws means all the time your employer must pay you.
-Salary and overtime wage ideas confuse employees.
+Compensable time under the FLSA laws means all the time for which your employer must pay you.
+The interplay of salary and overtime wage ideas confuse employees.
 You may be entitled to be paid for time in addition to your scheduled hours.
 The application of FLSA law in a particular workplace situation can be complicated.
-The Law Office of Rose H. Robbins, J.D. offers a free phone consultation to see if you are entitled to additional compensable time.
-Call (954) 946-8130 now or use the form at end of page to contact us for your individual free consultation with a lawyer.
+The Law Office of Rose H. Robbins offers a free phone consultation to see if you may be entitled to additional compensable overtime.
+Call us at (954) 946-8130 now or use the form below to contact us for your individual free consultation with a lawyer.

-Problems arise when employers fail to recognize and count certain hours such as, for example, lunches and breaks worked as compensable hours.
+Problems arise when employers fail to recognize and count certain hours such as, for example, lunches, breaks or travel as compensable hours.

 12 Typical Miscalculations of Overtime by Employers Under the FLSA: